SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 R4 to R5.
 This script could update an existing Kubernetes cluster configuration files as well as `cluster-defaults` files that could be used for spawning new R5 clusters.

+> Note: If you didn't change `cluster-template.yaml` or `clusterctl.yaml` before, the script should work
+> without any problems.
+If you customized these files (e.g. when you are upgrading from the main branch, instead of maintained/v5.x),
+> you should review the [script](https://github.com/SovereignCloudStack/k8s-cluster-api-provider/blob/main/terraform/files/bin/update-R4-to-R5.sh)
+> and apply necessary changes manually.
+E.g. use `git diff ~/${CLUSTER_NAME}/cluster-template.yaml ~/k8s-cluster-api-provider/terraform/files/template/cluster-template.yaml`,
+> revisit changes between releases and your customizations and apply them.

-If you want to update an existing cluster configuration files from R4 to R5, just use script as follows:
+If you want to update an existing cluster configuration files from R4 to R5, just use script as follows (backup recommended):
 ```bash
 update-R4-to-R5.sh <CLUSTER_NAME>
 ```